niplav/site/eccentric.md

 			* Same for meditation.
 * Really Out There Stuff Institute (ROTSI)
 	* Focus on exotic decision theories, acausal trade, UDASSA, infinite ethics etc. Global priorities research on steroids.

+[^1]: It's not clear that Nauru is the best choice here.
+While it probably is the smallest nation state that can conceivably be bought, it is not very fertile, and has only limited freshwater reserves, relying mostly on rainwater.
+The highest point is only 71 metres above sea level, which means that a large part of the island might be at risk of going under water with rising sea levels.